Prezzodaman/pymod/README.md

 * **ModArchive.org** - For being an invaluable resource to the tracking community
 * **FireLight** - For creating "fmoddoc2.zip", the best source of information for writing module players!
 * **Warren Willmey** - For documenting some overlooked ProTracker quirks for Weasel Audio Library, and making some very useful test modules
-* **Didier Malenfant** - For helping generously and doing the unthinkable: helping turn Pymod into a useable module! (no, not that kind)
+* **Didier Malenfant** - For helping generously and doing the unthinkable: helping turn Pymod into a useable module (no, not that kind).
+Also for finding and fixing bugs and oversights!
 * **The tracking community** - For being so creative :)